 ‘If we live by reason only we must often take a dark view of the world and lose hope.
 But the irrational instinct is always hopeful, for it is the instinct to live.
 You must have observed the astonishing cheerfulness of the plain man, when the intellectual despairs.
 It was so in the War.
 Optimism is not a pre-condition of thought, but it is a pre-condition of life.’

-Jaikie, who is the very embodiment of optimism, is unconvinced by this, coming as it does from a wealthy and powerful man.
+Jaikie, who is the very embodiment of optimism, is unconvinced by this, coming as it does from a wealthy and powerful man who’s had an easy life.
 ‘To declare oneself an optimist, without having been down into the pit and come out on the other side,’ he concludes, ‘looks rather like bragging.’

 Elsewhere, Jaikie articulates Buchan’s distrust of the political ideologies espoused by those unlucky enough to have not been born British: